Dr34mR/Defrag-Simulator/README.md

 A visual defragmentation simulator built on .NET 9 with a WPF UI.
 It demonstrates planning, batching, and safe application of disk "moves" across multiple phases, plus a final verification scan.

+Mostly built to have colours update on the screen for those that miss the good-old HDD defrag type experience.

 <img width="965" height="576" alt="image" src="https://github.com/user-attachments/assets/0b68a541-f738-4218-8c01-b6e4724a9878" />

 ## Solution layout